slateci/slateci.github.io/_docs/quickstart/index.md

 {% include section-index.html %}

-SLATE wants to engage you the Science User, Science Application Developer, and IT Support.
-See one of the sections above for details on how SLATE can work for your use-case, or click below for a short, guided tutorial on using SLATE:
+See one of the sections above for details on how SLATE to do particular tasks with SLATE, or the link below for a short, guided tutorial on using SLATE to deploy an application:

 <div id="doc-call" class="container-fluid doc-call-container ">
     <div class="row doc-call-row">